fworks/algorithms-spring-boot/README.md

 - Java 10
 - Spring Boot 2
-- String Web (using tomcat at moment, thinking about move to undertow -[because of that](https://examples.javacodegeeks.com/enterprise-java/spring/tomcat-vs-jetty-vs-undertow-comparison-of-spring-boot-embedded-servlet-containers/))
+- String Web (using tomcat at moment, thinking about moving to undertow -[because of that](https://examples.javacodegeeks.com/enterprise-java/spring/tomcat-vs-jetty-vs-undertow-comparison-of-spring-boot-embedded-servlet-containers/))
-- Spring DevTool (for speeding up the development / restart, etc)
+- Spring DevTool (for speeding up the development/restart, etc)
 - Lombok (for avoiding boilerplate code)
-- Swagger-ui (for exposing the rest services in a easy/user friendly web page)
+- Swagger-ui (for exposing the rest services in an easy/user-friendly web page)
 - Log4j2 (for logging)
 - jUnit (for testing)